Kondratiuk-Andrii/blog/README.md

-# social_network
+# blog

-`social_network` is a project that provides a basic social networking platform where users can create profiles, post updates, and interact with other users.
-It is designed to demonstrate core features of social networking applications.
+`blog` is a project for a blogging platform where users can create, edit, and manage blog posts.
+It provides a simple interface for both authors and readers, demonstrating basic blog functionalities.

 ## Description

-This project is a simple social networking application that allows users to create and manage their profiles, post updates, and interact with other users.
-It is implemented using modern web technologies and frameworks to provide a scalable and maintainable codebase.
+This project is a blogging platform that allows users to write, publish, and manage their blog posts.
+It includes features for creating posts, editing content, and managing user interactions with posts.

 ## Features

-- User profile creation and management.
+- Create and edit blog posts.
-- Ability to post updates and view posts from others.
+- View and comment on posts.
-- User interactions such as likes and comments.
+- User authentication and profile management.
-- Basic notifications for user interactions.
+- Categorization and tagging of posts.